 Ewa Iwaszuk works at Ecologic Institute as a Researcher.
-Her work focuses on climate policy and climate governance.
-Ewa's native language is Polish, she is fluent in English and Czech and speaks conversational Spanish and Russian.
+Her work focuses on climate policy and urban governance.
+Ewa's native language is Polish, she is fluent in English and Czech and speaks conversational Spanish, Russian and German.

 Before arriving at Ecologic Institute Ewa Iwaszuk contributed to research projects "Disrupting urban 'risk traps' – Bridging finance and knowledge for climate resilient infrastructure planning in Lima", "Mapping Urban Energy Landscapes" and "Transformative Capacities to Deliver Urban Sustainability" at the Development Planning Unit, University College London (UCL, United Kingdom).
 Ewa also worked on research project "Informed Cities" at the UCL department for Science, Technology, Engineering and Public Policy and a research project "Human Rights in Tourism" funded by GIZ (Deutsche Gesellschaft für internationale Zusammenarbeit) and executed by Naturefriends International and mascontour GmbH.
 Before starting her MSc degree Ewa worked at International Young Naturefriends (IYNF), a pan-European network of youth environmental NGOs, where she coordinated networking and capacity building activities and co-led the writing and editing of "The Green Toolbox", a handbook for sustainable work, life and play.